Darron Lee: Las Vegas Raiders

 On June 17, 2021, Lee signed with the Las Vegas Raiders.
 He was placed on injured reserve on August 24, 2021.
 He was released on August 30.

 Personal life

-On June 4, 2017, Lee was involved in a verbal altercation with a woman at the Governors Ball Music Festival on Randall’s Island.
+On June 4, 2017, Lee was involved in a verbal altercation with a woman at the Governors Ball Music Festival on Randall's Island.
 Leonard Williams had pulled Lee away from the fracas, and restrained him.
+On June 26, 2023, an arrest warrant was issued for Lee when he didn't show up for a court appearance.